-- International Trade Centre (ITC) - a development agency for sustainable trade, with publications such as How to Access Trade Finance, Model Contracts for Small Firms and an SME Trade Academy that provides online courses (some are free of charge), including international transport and logistics.
+- International Trade Centre (ITC) - a development agency for sustainable trade, with publications such as How to Access Trade Finance (pdf), Model Contracts for Small Firms and an SME Trade Academy that provides online courses (some are free of charge), including international transport and logistics.

-- EU Trade Helpdesk - a guide to import rules and taxes in the market of the European Union.
+- Access2Markets is a guide to duties, taxes, product rules and requirements that apply to the market of the European Union.

 - International Chamber of Commerce (ICC) - has worldwide offices and offers arbitration, export learning tools and information about incoterms.